fccvzla/PPlessons/README.md

 It is well known that there are not a real path to learn programming but this guide/index aims to cover simple topics and encourage people to learn with others solving simple exercises doing pair programming or taking a part of their time learning by themselves.

-## How to participate in pair programming lessons?
+## How to participate in pair programming lessons

 We try to schedule a pair programming exercise every week, free to join to all the participants in our Telegram group: